cslysy/cslysy.github.io/_posts/2016-05-12-one-time-variable.markdown

 >Code is perfect not when there is nohing to be add, but when there is nothing left to take away without breaking it and losing readability

-So code from the example should be written as:
+Following this rule, code from the example should be written as:

 ```java
 public void buildPanel(){
   panel.add(new Label("name"));
 }
 ```

+We could take away some code without losing readability.
+Keep in mind this sentence whenever you are going to define new variable and ask yourself "Do I really need it?"

 ## One-time variables and it's influence on code design